marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 Example of a core-model generation and export
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The ``Template/`` folder (created by running the ``pymcma --install`` command) includes four files illustrating the basic use of Pyomo for a core-model development, as well as the model-instance export in the ``dill``-format accepted by the ``pymcma``.
+The ``Template/`` folder (created by running the ``pymcma --install`` command) includes five files illustrating the basic use of Pyomo for a core-model development, the model-instance export in the ``dill``-format accepted by the ``pymcma`` and example configuration file.
 Implementation of non-trivial is done, for the sake of readability and maintainability, by separate classes for handling abstract model, concrete model, data handling, and exporting the model to another application.